reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 > Callback refs will continue to be supported in addition to the new `createRef` API.
 >
 > You don't need to replace callback refs in your components.
 They are slightly more flexible, so they will remain as an advanced feature.

+Since object refs were largely added as a replacement for string refs, strict mode now warns about usage of string refs.

 [Learn more about the new `createRef` API here.](#)